 Aggregation – v3.0

 By 2009, several scholars, including myself had observed that there were a lot of ticket available on the secondary market at a broad selection of prices.
 The problem was there were so many places to look it was hard to know if you were getting the best deal.
 Though a few businesses sought to solve the information asymmetry problem, the most notable entrants were FanSnap (March ’09) and SeatGeek (Summer ’09).
 By aggregating tickets from ticket resellers around the web, these players made is easier for people to find the tickets they desired and to have price selection in one stop.

 One of the problems I always thought was still left unsolved was the lack of push marketing.
-I cannot count the number of times I forgot about a concert I wanted to see or did not notice a band was passing through town until it was too late.
-It irked me that Facebook and iTunes knew what I liked but now one ever pushed that data to me.
-SeatGeek sought to solve this with a release called Columbus, but I am not sure it hit the spot exactly.
+The number of times I forgot about a concert I wanted to see or did not notice a band was passing through town until it was too late.
+It irked me that Facebook and iTunes knew what I liked but no one ever pushed that data to my device.

 Personalization / Push Marketing – v4.0

 I observe the resale business is now in an era focused on push marketing and personalization.
 Services, apps, or widgets that use data to help one know when an artist is coming to town, when tickets are on sale, and offers notifications a week ahead of the show, etc… that’s the kind of stuff consumers want and 4.0 is well on its way to delivering.
 The icing on the cake is connecting people to available ticket inventory – seamlessly.
 The former is not complicated with the available data, but the latter is the holy grail.
 I am not sure if that will be solved any time soon.